Your health and safety are the number one priority.

 We will have two rates, a Standard and Premium rate.
 Standard rates will be in Anderson, Dressler, Pearce and Streeter.
 Premium rates will be in Brewster, snyamncut, and Anderson In-Room bathrooms.
 View room rates.

 We always welcome new applicants each quarter.
 If you don’t want to live on campus for fall, you can still live on campus for winter and spring.
 Those who wish to do so will join us at the annual rate as long as you plan to live with us for both quarters.
 If you have already applied and want to change your application to live with us for winter quarter please email us at email@example.com.

 Transfer students (with one full year post-high school graduation), students 21 years and older, and students that have lived with us previously are eligible to live in the University Apartments.
 If you signed up with a roommate in the apartments, you will each have your own bedroom in the apartment you chose.

 We understand that some people may have applied for housing before the announcement was made that the live-on requirement would be suspended.
 Students that applied prior to the announcement and update on our webpage are eligible for a refund of the application fee.

-Students should make their housing decision based upon the expectation that all or most classes will be offered online this fall.
+Students should make their housing decision based upon the expectation that all or most classes will be offered online.
 In order to more accurately project occupancy levels, provide appropriate staffing, and open buildings, we need reliable reservation information.
 Therefore, cancellation penalties will be enforced.
-The first cut-off date to cancel without penalty is May 31.
+The first cut-off date to cancel without penalty was May 31, 2020.
 Learn more about cancellations.